Last update: 2021 06 21

 Your personal data we process

-We may process your personal data, such as your name and surname, email address, telephone number, address, education, languages proficiency, certifications, recommendations, additional training, CV, attachments to your CV, cover letter, employment history, current workplace, non-disclosure agreement, LinkedIn URL, GitHub URL, personal website URL, tasks performed by you, interview notes about you, desired salary, etc.
+We may process your personal data, such as your name and surname, email address, telephone number, address, education, languages proficiency, certifications, recommendations, additional training, CV, attachments to your CV, cover letter, employment history, current workplace, non-disclosure agreement, LinkedIn URL, GitHub URL, personal website URL, tasks performed by you, interview notes about you, desired salary and similar related information.

-In general we collect the information directly from you.
+In general we collect the information directly submitted by you.
 However, we may also obtain some of the information from:

 - our employees, your former employers/ colleagues and other referrals;